fury-gl/fury/docs/source/fury-pybullet.rst

 +-------------------+---------------------------------------------------------+

-Now the pybullet and fury objects can be synced together by the following snippet:
+Now the pybullet and FURY objects can be synced together by the following snippet:

 .. code-block:: python